shaunsingh/makeSSP_SAVR/README.md

 ## Project by [S]haurya Singh, [A]brahim Mahmud, [V]enya Goyal, and [R]ia Gray

-A Chrome extension designed to reduce screen stress
+A Chrome extension designed to reduce screen-related stress

 Designed for the makeSSP hackathon